-Working from home is becoming more and more common as the world adapts to life through the pandemic.
+Working from home is becoming more and more common as the world adapts to life post-pandemic.
 Working remotely has become normal for many office workers, and I myself am actually writing this blog post from my home office.

-One thing we have noticed in our physiotherapy clinic is that over the last year and a half, we have been seeing increased numbers of patients call our clinic with numerous aches and pains, often in their low back and/or neck, and reporting that it began (or was made worse) by them working from home.
+One thing we have noticed in our physiotherapy clinic is that over the last few years, we have been seeing increased numbers of patients call our clinic with numerous aches and pains, often in their low back and/or neck, and reporting that it began (or was made worse) by them working from home.
 As it appears that working from home isn’t stopping anytime soon, I’ve written this blog to help remote workers avoid aches and pains and maximize their work output while they are away from the office.

 Optimize Your Work Station